sorokinvj/nextjs-with-supabase-auth/README.md

 # Nextjs starter template

 Start new NextJS project with this template.
 It includes:

 - Typescript
 - ESLint
 - Prettier
 - Styled-components
-- server-side data fetching
+- an example of server-side data fetching

 index.tsx file fetches starships names from [SWAPI](https://swapi.dev/) in getServerSideProps.